Vegan Jerky

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Allow the soy curls to soak up the flavor for about 5 minutes -giving them a stir every minute or 2 making sure they have soaked up as much marinade as possible.
+Step 2 – Allow the soy curls to absorb the flavor for about 3-5 minutes, stirring them every minute or two to ensure they have soaked up as much marinade as possible.

-Once the soy curls are re-hydrated, put them on a cookie sheet and place them in the oven at 225° F for about an hour until they become chewy and have the texture of jerky.
+Step 3 – Once the soy curls are rehydrated, place them on a cookie sheet and bake in the oven at 225ยฐF for approximately 1 hour, turning them every 15 minutes or so, until they become chewy and have the texture of jerky.

-You can dehydrate them a little more or a little less depending on your taste.
+Note – You can dehydrate them a little more or a little less, depending on your taste.
 I like them slightly dry and crispy, and my kids like them soft and chewy.

-The vegan jerky pieces will continue to dehydrate slightly once you take them out of the oven while they are cooling, so take them out when they are still a little softer than you want your final product to be.
+- The vegan jerky pieces will continue to dehydrate slightly once you remove them from the oven, even while they are cooling.
+Therefore, remove them when they are still a little softer than you want your final product to be.

 I make a large batch of them at least once or twice a week.
 My kids love them in their school lunches!
 Once they cool, I store them in a sealed jar or put them in snack-sized bags, so they are ready to grab and go snacks.